MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/New-AzureRmKeyVault.md

 ```

 ### -Location
 Specifies the Azure region in which to create the key vault.
-Use the command Get-AzureLocation
-(https://msdn.microsoft.com/ library/azure/mt589064.aspx) to see your choices.
-For more
+Use the command [Get-AzureLocation](https://docs.microsoft.com/powershell/module/Azure/Get-AzureLocation) to see your choices.
-information, type `Get-Help Get-AzureLocation`.

 ```yaml
 Type: String